jmjf/authzerizer/notes/00-Planning.md

 -  00 - Plan
 -  01 - Build a sample API with Express
+-  02 - Add AuthN capability
--  02 - Cache the list in memory
+-  03 - Cache the list in memory
--  03 - Build the middleware
+-  04 - Build the middleware
--  04 - Add admin endpoints (and protect)
+-  05 - Add admin endpoints (and protect)